JoshuaSkootsky/chuyu-tian/content/dissertation.md

 ##### © 2025, Chuyu Tian

-TThe aim of my dissertation is to investigate the “why” that grounds Aristotle’s ethical theory.
+The aim of my dissertation is to investigate the “why” that grounds Aristotle’s ethical theory.
 I clarify the meta-ethical status of ethical judgments and investigate the foundation of Aristotle’s ethics.
 My project takes ethical naturalism as a point of departure.
 That is, it explores the way in which the foundations of Aristotle’s ethics lie in human nature, especially political nature.